-Qin'an Dadiwan First Culture (about 6200-3000BCE) included pre-Yangshao Culture, Yangshao Culture and Changshan Under-layer Culture.
-Dating from at least
+Qin'an Dadiwan First Culture (about 6200-3000BCE) included pre-Yangshao

-6000BCE, Qin'an First Culture is the earliest Neolithic culture so far discovered in archaeological digs in the northwestern China.
-In a site of Dadiwan First Culture from around 6200BCE, archaeologists found the earliest cultivated millet.
+Culture, Yangshao Culture and Changshan Under-layer Culture.
+Dating from at least 6000BCE, Qin'anFirst Culture is the earliest Neolithic culture so far discovered in archaeological digs in the northwestern China.
+In a site of Dadiwan First Culture in Tianshui of Gansu in the west of the Guanzhong Plain, from around 6200BCE, archaeologists found the earliest cultivated millet.